 Veterans worldwide are victims of our true enemy, who comes to steal, kill, and destroy.
 They must be loved with a love more passionate than the glorification that the world applies to them.

 This love isn’t an annual event or federally mandated.
-It’s a long-term mutual relationship formed through sharing meals, by serving, through worshipping God in community, celebrating life’s sweet moments, and mourning the bitter.
-It’s’s providing a safe space for veterans to share, if they wish, the stories of violence and loss they carry.
+It’s a long-term mutual relationship formed through sharing meals, serving, worshipping God in community, celebrating life’s sweet moments, and mourning the bitter.
+It’s providing a safe space for veterans to share, if they wish, the stories of violence and loss they carry.
 These are the elements of healing many veterans need in the aftermath of combat.
 And they aren’t always found in the Veterans Administration hospitals or in the confines of therapy or pharmacology.
 These spaces for healing can be created in the local church and care must be made that violence and death are not glorified.

 As we continue on in the endless wars that began around two decades ago, our call as peacemakers continues to speak, act, pray against that violence.
 But as the men and women who experience that satanic violence return home, our mandate grows to include helping them find peace and healing.
 They, more than anyone, need the infectious hope of the radical, counter-cultural, non-violent way of Jesus.